 There are certain advantages of this type of employment when compared to CPT or OPT.

-Finding part time jobs in USA for Indian students and for other international students can pose a challenge.
+Finding part time US jobs for Indian students and for other international students can pose a challenge.
 Therefore, you must know the resources from where you would get relevant and updated information regarding jobs.

-Here are some resources that can help you with finding student jobs in USA:
+Here are some resources that can help you with how to get a part time job in USA:

 It is important to remember that there are no fixed dates for announcing vacancies.
 Therefore, as a student, you must stay updated and keep a track of any announcements.